 Under the Mid-Atlantic Research Set-Aside Program, a small percentage of the allowed black sea bass harvest is set aside each year to fund black sea bass and habitat research and surveys to inform future management decisions.
 Participating fishing vessels use the proceeds of their harvest to fund this research.
-Projects conducted include gear research to minimize bycatch of undersized black sea bass and research to improve stock assessment data.
+Projects conducted include gear research to minimize bycatch of undersized black sea bass and research to supplement stock assessment data.

 Harvesting Black Sea Bass

-In the South Atlantic, fishermen harvest black sea bass with pots and sometimes handlines.
+In the South Atlantic, commercial fishermen harvest black sea bass with pots and sometimes handlines.
 Trawling has been banned in the South Atlantic since 1989.